 Many investors look to sector ETFs as a means to profit from the next hot industry.
 They remember, perhaps, the tech boom of the 1990s or the big jump in gold mining stocks in the early 2000s.
 The difficulty of this kind of investing, of course, is that the hot industries often drop in price as fast (or faster) than they rise.
 Timing and risk management strategy are critical for investors utilizing this approach.

 Rather than search for the next hot sector, a related strategy is to overweight your portfolio in accordance with different phases of the business cycle.
 Research indicates that various stock market sectors tend to do better than the overall market at different stages of the business cycle.
-Utilizing this strategy, an investor might remain fully invested in the stock market, but will weight his/her portfolio in accordance with each phase of the cycle.
+Using this strategy, an investor might remain fully invested in the stock market, but will weight their portfolio in accordance with each phase of the cycle.

 Typically, in the early stages of an economic recovery, transportation and financial stocks usually outperform the overall market.
 As the recovery takes hold and companies begin to invest more in operations, technology and capital goods stocks usually benefit.
 In the later stages of the recovery, consumer goods, energy, and precious metal stocks tend to outperform the market.
-As the economic recovery begins to lose steam, so-called non-cyclical stocks, such as healthcare and food stocks generally will outperform the overall market.
+As the economic recovery begins to lose steam, so-called non-cyclical stocks, such as health care and food stocks generally will outperform the overall market.

 Of course, each economic environment is different and the markets always anticipate the next phase.
 Investors embarking on this strategy need to do a good deal of homework on the business cycle and be prepared to move slightly in advance of actual changes in the business cycle.

-The most widely accepted method of stock market diversification is to build a portfolio that consists of a mix of small, medium, and large-cap stocks and a mix of growth and value strategies, utilizing style ETFs.
+The most widely accepted method of stock market diversification is to build a portfolio that consists of a mix of small-, medium-, and large-cap stocks and a mix of growth and value strategies, utilizing style ETFs.
 An alternative approach is to build a portfolio with sector ETFs that mimics the overall stock market.
 The advantage here is that you can fine-tune the portfolio to match your risk tolerance.
 For example, an aggressive investor could overweight the technology sector; a more conservative investor could overweight the utility sector.

 The downside to creating a diversified portfolio in this manner is that industry sector ETFs tend to cost a bit more than style ETFs.
-Also, there is considerable research which indicates that a portfolio weighted slightly to small cap stocks and value strategy tends to outperform the entire market.
-A sector-based portfolio will tend to be weighed toward large cap stocks and will split value/growth strategies evenly.
+Also, there is considerable research which indicates that a portfolio weighted slightly to small-cap stocks and value strategy tends to outperform the entire market.
+A sector-based portfolio will tend to be weighed toward large-cap stocks and will split value/growth strategies evenly.
 Of course, as with any tendency based on market history, past performance is not necessarily indicative of future results.

-Avoid ETF Duplication
+Avoid ETF duplication

 If you already are exposed to the overall stock market through a blend of style ETFs or a broad market index, it makes little sense to buy a large number of industry sector ETFs in a further quest for diversification.
 All you are simply doing is increasing your overall cost of investing.